 When you’re first starting out, joining the team can be a great way to get started in the industry without having to deal with the stress of running your own business.
 Put simply, you can rely on your team members to help you learn as you go along.

 If there’s one thing that every real estate agent needs to feel comfortable doing, it’s networking.
 In this case, your family and friends will likely end up being your first clients.
-With that in mind, as soon as you join the business, you’re going to want to make sure that everyone in your immediate circle knows about your new career.
+With that in mind, as soon as you join the real estate business, you’re going to want to make sure that everyone in your immediate circle knows about your new career.

-For most people, this means that it’s time to get chatty.
 While it’s one thing to make new business cards and to update your LinkedIn profile, it’s another to make sure that you come to the forefront of your family and friend’s minds when they think about buying or selling a home.

 Particularly when you are first starting out in the real estate business, you’re going to want to take every opportunity to let your network know that you are in the business and ready to work.
 You should absolutely not hesitate to ask your connections for referrals.